MichalOpoka/ecfr/cfr/title-07-Agriculture/subtitle-B-Regulations-Department-Agriculture/chapter-XIV-Commodity-Credit-Corporation-Department-Agriculture/subchapter-A-General-Regulations-Policies/part-1412-Agriculture-Risk-Coverage-Price-Loss-Coverage-Cotton-Transition-Assistance-Programs/subpart-A-General-Provisions/section-1412.3.md

 *Fiscal year* means the year running from October 1 to the following September 30 and will be designated by the same calendar year in which it ends.
 For example, the 2014 fiscal year begins on October 1, 2013 and ends on September 30, 2014.

 *Generic base acres* means the number of base acres for upland cotton in effect on September 30, 2013, as defined in the regulations in 7 CFR part 1412, subpart B that were in effect on that date, subject to any adjustment or reduction under this part.
-Generic base acres are always the same amount as upland cotton base acres.
-Any adjustment in generic base acres on a farm will necessarily result in an adjustment in upland cotton base acres on the farm.
+For 2018, generic base acres are subject to allocation according to § 1412.25.

 *Harvested* means the producer has removed the crop from the field by hand, mechanically, or by grazing of livestock.
 The crop is considered harvested once it is removed from the field and placed in or on a truck or other conveyance or is consumed by livestock through the act of grazing.
 Crops normally placed in a truck or other conveyance and taken off the crop acreage, such as hay, are considered harvested when in the bale, whether removed from the field or not.

 *Individual coverage* means ARC (ARC-IC) elected under subpart D of this part with the individual option.

-*Initial crop* means acreage of a covered commodity or cotton planted or approved as prevented planted for harvest as peanuts, grain, or lint.
+*Initial crop* means acreage of a covered commodity planted or approved as prevented planted for harvest as peanuts, grain, or lint.
 The initial crop includes reseeded or replanted crop acreage.

 *Marketing year* means the 12-month period beginning in the calendar year the crop is normally harvested as follows: